Loa (Spanish play): Loas in Spain: Comedias

 Quiñones de Benavente wrote loas that were dramatic sketches in which several actors and sometimes the entire company would participate in.
 These loas could be used to preface any comedia and were mostly unrelated to the loa.
-In two of his loas, he introduce the members of the company to the audience as a plea for a positive reception of the play.
+In two of his loas, he introduces the members of the company to the audience as a plea for a positive reception of the play.
 His loas were first published in 1645 as Joco Seria, Burlas Veras in Madrid.

 Loas in Spain: Autos Sacramentales

-Autos or autos sacramentales were sacred plays as opposed to the secular comedias of the time.
+Autos or autos sacramentales were sacred plays, as opposed to the secular comedias of the time.
 These plays continued from medieval Christian morality and mystery plays.